hdfiresky/Dramaverse/backend.md

 -   **Functionality**:
     -   Serves the entire drama library from a database.
     -   Handles user registration and login.
-    -   Provides authenticated endpoints for users to manage their favorites, drama statuses, and episode reviews.
+    -   Provides authenticated endpoints for users to manage their data.
+    -   **Real-Time Sync**: When a user makes a change on one device, the server instantly pushes the update to all of that user's other logged-in devices.
     -   Includes logic for **conflict resolution** to support multi-device, offline-first usage.

 ## 2. Initial Setup